mirfanmcs/Machine-Learning/Supervised Learning/Linear Regression/Linear Regression with Multiple Variable/Octave/readme.md

 Expected value: `65591516892.34798`

-# Gradient descent
+# Train Model - Gradient descent
+We will use Gradient descent to minimize cost function J(&theta;) and use it to train our model.

 Gradient descent is used to minimize cost function J(&theta;).

+Cost function J(&theta;) will decrease and at the end of iterations will give constant same values.
+That will be the local minimum.

+This will give the parameters (value of &theta;) to be used for hypothesis h<sub>&theta;</sub>(x)

 ### Initialize X and y